-Within GeoHECRAS, every data layer has its own coordinate reference system which is used to integrate it with other data layers within the Map View.
+Within CivilGEO software, every data layer has its own coordinate reference system which is used to integrate it with other data layers within the Map View.
 Data layers that are constructed with different coordinate reference systems are automatically reprojected to the Map View so that they align with the assigned project coordinate reference system.

-- From the Projected CRS Listing tab, the user can browse through all of the supported CRS contained within the software.
-Once the desired CRS category is found, the user can then expand the category to see all of the listed CRS that correspond to a selected category.
+- From the Projected CRS Listing tab, the user can browse through all the supported CRS contained within the software.
+Once the desired CRS category is found, the user can then expand the category to see all the listed CRS that correspond to a selected category.

 - Alternatively, the user can manually enter the region (i.e., state) of interest in the search field and then click on the [Search] button.
 The software will then filter out only those CRS that correspond to the defined region.
 For example, entering “Penn” (for Pennsylvania) will only return CRS that correspond to that state.

 - Single clicking on a listed CRS will show the bounds of the CRS in the Preview window.

 - Once the CRS is selected, the user can click the [Apply to Map View] button to assign the selected CRS to the project.
 Alternatively, double clicking on a listed CRS will assign the selected CRS to the project.